Southeastern to host STEM Fest for students, parents

 Southeastern’s Assistant Director of Math Science Upward Bound high school program Wendy Conarro said STEM Fest offers fun for the whole family and provides hands-on activities in science, technology, engineering, and math through games and experiments with robotics, aeronautics, health, medicine, the environment, and more.

-“Parents will learn about activities for throughout the school year to support their children’s interest and development,” said Conarro
+“Parents will learn about activities planned throughout the school year to support their children’s interest and development,” said Conarro.

-Registration for STEM Fest is free, and the first 1,000 students registered receive a free string bag.
+Registration for STEM Fest is free, and the first 700 students pre-registered receive a free string bag.
 To register, visit www.southeastern.edu/stemfest.
+Registration is also available at the door.
 Lunch and snacks will be available to purchase from student organizations.

-Tangi STEM is a coalition of education, industry, community, and business leaders dedicated to expanding quality STEM education opportunities throughout the greater Tangipahoa Parish area, Conarro said.
-To learn more visit www.tangistem.org.
+Northshore STEM Coalition is a coalition of education, industry, community, and business leaders dedicated to expanding quality STEM education opportunities throughout the greater Northshore region, Conarro said.